OfficeDev/office-js-docs-pr/docs/reference/manifest/resources.md

 - 64x64

 > [!IMPORTANT]
+>
+> - If this image is your add-in's representative icon, see [Create effective listings in AppSource and within Office](/office/dev/store/create-effective-office-store-listings#create-an-icon-for-your-add-in) for size and other requirements.
-> Outlook requires the ability to cache image resources for performance purposes.
+> - Outlook requires the ability to cache image resources for performance purposes.
 For this reason, the server hosting an image resource must not add any CACHE-CONTROL directives to the response header.
 This will result in Outlook automatically substituting a generic or default image.

 ## Resources examples